datamet/RESTful-chat-app/README.md

 - Runs on port `5000` (or port assigned by environment variable `PORT`)
 - Prints debug messages to the console
 - Restarts the server whenever a project file is saved
-- Uses an in-memory store for easier testing
+- Uses an in-memory store

 To run the server in development mode:
 ```